12954 - Biostatistics Modulübersicht

 Part "Descriptive statistic"

-• Data classification: discrete (binary, nominal, ordinal) and continuous (interval, ratio).
+• Data classification: discrete (binary, nominal, ordinal) and continuous (interval, ratio)

-• Basic concepts of data distribution.
+• Basic concepts of data distribution

-• Measures of central tendency: mean, median, or mode.
+• Measures of central tendency: mean, median, or mode

-• Measures of variability: range, quartiles, absolute deviation, variance and standard deviation.
+• Measures of variability: range, quartiles, absolute deviation, variance and standard deviation

-• Inferential statistics, normal and non-normal distributions and calculation of probabilities.
+• Inferential statistics, normal and non-normal distributions and calculation of probabilities

 Part "Univariate analysis"

-• Summary of assumptions.
+• Summary of assumptions

-• Difference between models and statistical tests.
+• Difference between models and statistical tests

-• T-test and ANOVA (Analysis of variance).
+• T-test and ANOVA (Analysis of variance)

 • Correlation and regression analysis

-• Non parametric analysis (Wilcoxon, U de Mann-Witney and Kruskal-Wallis).
+• Non parametric analysis (Wilcoxon, Mann-Witney-U, Kruskal-Wallis)

-• General and generalized linear models.
+• General and generalized linear models

-• Introduction to mixed models.
+• Introduction to mixed models

 Part "Multivariate analysis"